grafana/grafana/docs/sources/alerting/fundamentals/notifications/group-alert-notifications.md

 **How it works**

-Repeat interval is evaluated every time the Group interval resets.
-If the alert group has not changed and the time since the last notification was longer than the repeat interval, then a notification is sent to remind the alerts are still firing.
+Repeat interval is evaluated every time the group interval resets.
+If the alert group has not changed and the time since the last notification was longer than the repeat interval, then a notification is sent as a reminder that the alerts are still firing.

 Repeat interval must not only be greater than or equal to Group interval, but also must be a multiple of Group interval.
 If Repeat interval is not a multiple of Group interval it is coerced into one.
 For example, if your Group interval is 5 minutes, and your Repeat interval is 9 minutes, the Repeat interval is rounded up to the nearest multiple of 5 which is 10 minutes.